|

 027/010 |

 During the past 24 hours, solar activity was low.
-Seven active sunspot regions were on the visble disk without M-class and above flares produced.
-Due to the continuous effect of the recurrent coronal hole high speed stream, the solar wind speed reached the peak of about 660 km/s.
-The geomagnetic field reached minor storm levels for 3 hours and active levels for 3 hours.
-It was at quiet to unsettled levels for the rest of time. |
+Eight active sunspot regions were on the visble disk without M-class or above flares produced.
+The solar wind speed maintained at about 380 km/s.
+The geomagnetic field was at quiet to unsettled levels. |

-Within next three days, the solar activity will be mainly low with a little chance for M-class flares.
-The geomagnetic field is expect to be at quiet to unsettled levels on 8-10 Jul. |
+Within the next three days, the solar activity will be mainly low with a chance for M-class flares.
+The geomagnetic field is expected to be mainly quiet to unsettled. |

 |